intuit/Trapheus/labs/DataDialogue/README.md

 Inspired from

+ The concept space explorer
- Graphical Perception: Theory, Experimentation, and Application to the Development of Graphical Methods Automatic design of graphical presentations.
+ A Framework for Structured Search of Distributed Research Resources Graphical Perception: Theory, Experimentation, and Application to the Development of Graphical Methods Automatic design of graphical presentations.
 Stanford Univ Extracting top-K insights from multi-dimensional data
  Graphscape: A model for automated reasoning about visualization similarity and sequencing